cezarsmpio/boss-validator/README.md

 });
 ```

-You can create a validator and pass its message.
+You can even create a validator and pass along its message.

 ```javascript
 Boss.addValidator({